Graduated Approach

 Leaders make sure pupils receive effective support, consult with external specialists and implement their advice as necessary, and ensure that appropriate reasonable adjustments are made in accordance with the Equality Act 2010 and the SEND Code of Practice.

-Schools use learning from individual cases to strengthen practice over time and reduce barriers earlier for other children and young people.
+Schools and settings use learning from individual cases to strengthen practice over time and reduce barriers earlier for other children and young people.

 Signposts and Support